DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/05-Exploration.md

 **Exploitation**: Trusting your heuristic function

-??? note "Outcomes"
 - State-based Satisfying Planning has multiple reliances ⚠️
 	- heuristics derived from problem
 	- plugged into Greedy Best-First Search (GBFS)
 	- extensions (e.g. helpful actions and landmarks)
 - Often gets stuck in local minima ❌
 	- poly + sub-optimal or optimal + NP-hard

 **Exploration**: Searching for Novelty

-??? note "Outcomes"
 - Novelty leads to much better performance in practice ✅
 - Can be **model-free** (No Reliance/Assumption) ✅
 - Required for optimal behaviour (in RL and MTCS) ⚠️

 !!! tip "Notes"
 	A good agent needs to balance between Exploration and Exploitation